OWASP/owasp-mastg/Document/0x04-Testing-Processes-and-Techniques.md

 ##### Anti-Tampering Requirements in the MASVS

--- TODO : Describe Anti-Tampering Requirements in the MASVS --
+-- TODO [Describe Anti-Tampering Requirements in the MASVS] --

 #### Testing Obfuscation Effectiveness